manfredsteyer/2023_01_11/index.md

 }
 ```

-The Provider Factory takes several features via an optional second parameter defined as a spread array:
+The Provider Factory takes several features via an optional second parameter defined as a rest array:

 ```typescript
 export function provideLogger(